 Here are the cold hard facts; light roasts have more bean of origin flavours, where as dark roasts have more roast flavours.
 With dark roast coffees you get strong tastes such as burnt toast, tobacco, intense bitterness and burnt sugar.
 These are what most people associate with strong coffee.
 A well roasted light coffee which would be rated ''1'' can pack the same punch, with more delicate flavours (acidity and sweetness) than a darker roasted coffee with its bitter sweet notes.

 Brew Ratio, Brew Time and Brew Method.

 'Brew ratio' is the 'water to coffee' ratio and is important no matter what method is used.
-It's knowing these ratios and times that determine a strong coffee.
-For example, I use 20g of ground coffee in a 1 cup french press ( plunger ) with approximately 250ml water and allow it brew for 3 to 4 minutes.
+Knowing these ratios and times will determine coffee strength.
+For example, I use 17.5g of ground coffee in a 1 cup french press ( plunger ) with approximately 250ml water and allow it to brew for 3 to 4 minutes.
 Its best to start off with a strong brew ratio as you can always add clean hot water to dilute the coffee.
 Espresso extraction is a whole other science which we will take a closer look at in a future article, but for now lets look at the following: Our standard is 15g coffee yielding 30ml espresso.
-You may now say that since we use the same quantity of coffee for espresso as used in the french press, the espresso must be stronger - more caffeine.
+You may say that since we use the same quantity of coffee for espresso as used in the french press, the espresso must be stronger - more caffeine.
 No, Espresso is about flavour extraction and intensity, not caffeine kick.
 Again, science and studies have shown that there can be more caffeine content in the coffee from the french press.
-Remember that the coffee was exposed for longer to water in the french press, extracting different flavours and elements from the ground coffee.
+Remember that the coffee was exposed for longer to water in the french press, extracting different flavours and elements from the grounds.

 1.Don’t confuse flavours with strength.